The Construction Defect Notice of Claim Process

 Written Notice by Claimant

-A claimant begins the notice of claim process by sending a letter to each “construction professional” whose work may be implicated.
+You begin the notice of claim process by sending a letter to each “construction professional” whose work may be implicated.
 The term “construction professional” has a legal definition under C.R.S. § 13-20-802.5(4), but generally, it means the contractors, developers, and designers who performed work on the project.
 The letter must describe the claim in reasonable detail so that the construction professional can determine the nature of the problems.
 After the notice of claim is sent, the construction professionals are entitled to request an inspection of the property.
 The inspection must be completed within 30 days of service of the notice of claim.
+During the inspection, you should identify the defects for the contractor and conduct a walkthrough of the home.
+This walkthrough will be your opportunity to explain each item that needs to be repaired and why.
+You should take copious notes during the walkthrough, particularly related to the items that need to be repaired and the location of each defect.

 Offer to Repair